apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to describe the purpose of the volumes mapping the name of the VolumeMounts in the PodSpec.Container field,
+<p>volumeTypes is used to describe the purpose of the volumes
+mapping the name of the VolumeMounts in the PodSpec.Container field, such as data volume, log volume, etc.
-such as data volume, log volume, etc. When backing up the volume, the volume can be correctly backed up according to the volumeType.</p>
+When backing up the volume, the volume can be correctly backed up according to the volumeType.</p>
 <p>For example:</p>
 <ul>
 <li><code>name: data, type: data</code> means that the volume named <code>data</code> is used to store <code>data</code>.</li>
 <li><code>name: binlog, type: log</code> means that the volume named <code>binlog</code> is used to store <code>log</code>.</li>
 </ul>
-<p>NOTE: When volumeTypes is not defined, the backup function will not be supported, even if a persistent volume has
+<p>NOTE: When volumeTypes is not defined, the backup function will not be supported,
-been specified.</p>
+even if a persistent volume has been specified.</p>
 </td>
 </tr>
 <tr>